 Xestia atrata (Morrison, 1874)

-This species can be identified by its broad wing shape and nearly unmarked brown forewing.
+This species can be identified by its broad forewing shape and nearly unmarked brown forewing.
 It is most similar to Xestia ursae, but the ranges of these species are not known to overlap at present, although it is plausible that both occur in northern British Columbia.
 They can be distinguished by the black spots on the forewing of X. ursae.
 Similarly, X. atrata can be told from Graphiphora augur, another dull dark brown species, by the absence of black-outlined spots.

 The populations of X. atrata are divided into two subspecies by Lafontaine (1998).
 The nominate subspecies is currently known from British Columbia.
 The northern subspecies X. a. yukona (McDunnough) is likely to occur in the northern part of the province.
 It is smaller and paler than X. a. atrata.